suyash/grokking-deep-learning-rs/README.md

 The exercises from the @iamtrask book [Grokking Deep Learning](https://manning.com/books/grokking-deep-learning) implemented in rust.

+Currently this uses [rulinalg](https://docs.rs/rulinalg) for matrix operations, which uses a Rust implementation of `dgemm` and provides a 3x performance over normal ijk multiplication (see included benchmark).
+However, it still isn't as fast as numpy because it isn't multi-threaded.
+Currently working on something of my own.

+As a result of slower matmul, chapter 8 onwards, certain examples are smaller in size compared to the python examples.

 # License

 This project is licensed under either of